Westchester County NY Real Estate

 Bronxville is a tiny square mile village that's formally part of Eastchester but has its own unique and distinctive character with its tree lined downtown area.
 Together with Eastchester, Bronxville is one of the most affluent communities in America with its close proximity to mid-town Manhattan 16 miles away, Bronxville has a Metro-North Station within easy walking distance of the town's neighborhoods.

-Homes in the Scarsdale neighborhoods of Greenacres and Fox Meadows have always been highly valued by commuters for their easy walking distance to the Hartsdale and Scarsdale train stations.
+Homes, co-ops, and condos in the Scarsdale neighborhoods of Greenacres and Fox Meadows have always been highly valued by commuters for their easy walking distance to the Hartsdale and Scarsdale train stations.
 The Tudor-style buildings around the Metro-North station give the downtown area a special charm.
 Scarsdale's school system is outstanding with SAT Scores running more than 100 points higher than the national average.

 Much of the Hudson River waterfront is experiencing a rebirth from a primarily industrial area to mixed residential, recreational, retail and commercial uses.
 The county is creating the Westchester RiverWalk which will be a 51.5 mile walkway along the Hudson River waterfront providing pedestrian access all the way from New York City through Westchester County.
 The widest portion of the Hudson River at 3.6 miles is found just north of Croton Point Park which offers year round activities from sailing to bird-watching and cross country skiing.

 In late June in Croton Point Park is the Hudson River with the Clearwater Festival which is one of the Northeast's largest music and environmental gatherings.
 Originally inspired by Pete Seeger's efforts to clean up the river forty years ago, this annual event features seven stages of music, storytelling, and dance.
 The event supports the Clearwater Sloop, which is a floating classroom and symbol of effective grassroots environmental action.